 How you can get both

 Some programmes can be very explicit in the importance they give to professionally relevant curricula.
 The Digital Marketing and Communication course at CREA Geneva in Switzerland goes forward with its practical approach under the slogan “Learn from Experience”.
-The programme structure and curriculum is designed to reflect the idea that students should acquire “competencies and know-how through practice and workshops, rather than only listening.”
-Nevertheless, you can find innovative experiential approaches in many international Master’s programmes, even when this ideology is not directly indicated in their programme description.
+The programme structure and curriculum are designed to reflect the idea that the school “adapts to changes in the professional world” and “favours experience-based learning”.
+Nevertheless, you can find innovative experiential approaches in many international Masters programmes, even when this ideology is not directly indicated in their programme description.